-Whether it’s automating cumbersome, labor-intensive tasks or improving productivity and reducing human error, warehouse automation is the answer to a full spectrum of warehousing needs and challenges.
+Whether it’s automating labor-intensive tasks, improving productivity or reducing human error, warehouse automation is the answer to a full spectrum of warehousing needs and challenges.

-We’ll share everything you need to know about warehouse automation, from how it works to the top trends to leverage in 2023.
-Plus, we’ll introduce you to our advanced automated solutions at Modula that will help you reimagine your warehouse space and streamline operations.
+We’ll share everything you need to know about warehouse automation, from how it works to the top trends to leverage in 2024.
+Plus, we’ll introduce you to our advanced automated solutions at Modula that will help you reimagine your warehouse space and optimize your processes.

 What Is Warehouse Automation?

-Warehouse automation is the process of using technology to improve workplace productivity and safety, help warehouse operators manage labor-intensive tasks and ultimately, streamline warehouse operations.
+Warehouse automation is the process of using technology to improve workplace productivity and safety, manage labor-intensive tasks and ultimately optimize warehouse operations.

 Check out the difference between a traditional and an automated warehouse in the video below:

 Different types of automation technologies can expedite your order fulfillment process and reduce manual tasks.

 - Goods-to-Person (G2P): With G2P, goods are delivered directly to warehouse operators through the use of carousels, vertical lift modules or conveyors.
 This type of warehouse automation increases efficiency, throughput and productivity while reducing warehouse congestion.

 - Automated storage and retrieval systems (AS/RS): Automated storage and retrieval systems (AS/RS) are part of the goods-to-person technology.
 These high-tech solutions are used in warehouses to store items in a specific area and retrieve them when needed.
 AS/RS are supported by computers. and integrated with a warehouse management system (WMS) or warehouse execution system (WES), to determine which order should be retrieved from the inventory.
 This solution includes automated systems such as tote shuttles, mini-loaders, unit-loaders, horizontal carousels and vertical lift modules.